Logo

 What Is Bitcoin Mining Work?

-By way of metaphor rather than excavation, this activity validates payments and defends the protocol.
-Competitors assemble a candidate block and attempt to solve a cryptographic puzzle; the first to meet the target adds the block and receives the current block reward of 3.125 BTC (as of 13 June 2025), plus transaction fees.
+In plain terms, miners compete to validate transactions by building a candidate block and trying to satisfy a cryptographic requirement.
+The first miner to meet the network’s target can add the block and receive the block reward of 3.125 BTC (as of 13 June 2025), plus transaction fees paid by users.

-In practical terms, mining is vital because it:
+In practical terms, mining is important because it:

-• releases new coins at a predictable cadence
+• releases new coins on a scheduled cadence

 Key takeaways